Jesse James: American Civil War

 The James–Samuel family sided with the Confederates at the outbreak of war.
 Frank James joined a local company recruited for the secessionist Drew Lobbs Army, and fought at the Battle of Wilson's Creek in August 1861.
 He fell ill and returned home soon afterward.
-In 1863, he was identified as a member of a guerrilla squad that operated in Clay County.
-In May of that year, a Union militia company raided the James–Samuel farm looking for Frank's group.
+In 1863, Frank was identified as a member of a guerrilla squad that operated in Clay County.
+In May of that year, a Union militia company raided the James–Samuel farm looking for the group.
 They tortured Reuben Samuel by briefly hanging him from a tree.
 According to legend, they lashed young Jesse.

 Quantrill's Raiders

-Frank James eluded capture and was believed to have joined the guerrilla organization led by William C. Quantrill known as Quantrill's Raiders.
-It is thought that he took part in the notorious massacre of some two hundred men and boys in Lawrence, Kansas, a center of abolitionists.
+Frank eluded capture and was believed to have joined the guerrilla organization led by William C. Quantrill known as Quantrill's Raiders.
+It is thought that he took part in the notorious massacre of some two hundred men and boys in Lawrence, Kansas, an abolitionist stronghold.
 Frank followed Quantrill to Sherman, Texas, over the winter of 1863–1864.
 In the spring he returned in a squad commanded by Fletch Taylor.
-After they arrived in Clay County, 16-year-old Jesse James joined his brother in Taylor's group.
+After they arrived in Clay County, sixteen-year-old Jesse joined his brother in Taylor's group.

 Taylor was severely wounded in the summer of 1864, losing his right arm to a shotgun blast.
 The James brothers then joined the bushwhacker group led by William "Bloody Bill" Anderson.
 Jesse suffered a serious wound to the chest that summer.
-The Clay County provost marshal reported that both Frank and Jesse James took part in the Centralia Massacre in September, in which guerrillas stopped a train carrying unarmed Union soldiers returning home from duty and killed or wounded some 22 of them; the guerrillas scalped and dismembered some of the dead.
+The Clay County provost marshal reported that both brothers took part in the Centralia Massacre in September, in which guerrillas stopped a train carrying unarmed Union Army soldiers returning home from duty and killed or wounded some twenty-two of them; the guerrillas scalped and dismembered some of the dead.
 The guerrillas also ambushed and defeated a pursuing regiment of Major A. V. E. Johnson's Union troops, killing all who tried to surrender, who numbered more than 100.
 Frank later identified Jesse as a member of the band who had fatally shot Major Johnson.

 As a result of the James brothers' activities, Union military authorities forced their family to leave Clay County.
 Though ordered to move South beyond Union lines, they moved north across the nearby state border into Nebraska Territory.

-After "Bloody Bill" Anderson was killed in an ambush in October, the James brothers separated.
+After Anderson was killed in an ambush in October, the James brothers separated.
 Frank followed Quantrill into Kentucky, while Jesse went to Texas under the command of Archie Clement, one of Anderson's lieutenants.
 He is known to have returned to Missouri in the spring.
-At the age of 17, Jesse suffered the second of two life-threatening chest wounds when he was shot while trying to surrender after they ran into a Union cavalry patrol near Lexington, Missouri.
+At the age of 17, Jesse suffered the second of two life-threatening chest wounds when he was shot while trying to surrender after Clement's guerillas ran into a Union cavalry patrol near Lexington, Missouri.